argoproj/argo-cd/docs/operator-manual/user-management/index.md

 * Any values which start with '$' will look to a key in argocd-secret of the same name (minus the $), to obtain the actual value.
 This allows you to store the `clientSecret` as a kubernetes secret.
+  Kubernetes secrets must be base64 encoded.
+To base64 encode your secret, you can run `printf RAW_STRING | base64`.
 * There is no need to set `redirectURI` in the `connectors.config` as shown in the dex documentation.
   Argo CD will automatically use the correct `redirectURI` for any OAuth2 connectors, to match the correct external callback URL (e.g. `https://argocd.example.com/api/dex/callback`)